lisa-lumos/atomic-habits/01-chapter-1-to-5.md

 The author of the book didn't start out as a writer - he became one through his habits.

 Every action you take, is a vote for the type of person you wish to become.
 No single instance will transform your beliefs, but as the votes build up, so does the evidence of your new identity.
 This is one reason why meaningful change does not require radical change.
-Small habits can make a meaningful difference by providing evidence of a new identity.
+Small habits can make a meaningful difference, by providing evidence of a new identity.

 It doesn't matter if you cast a few votes for a bad behavior or an unproductive habit.
 Your goal is simply to win the majority of the time.